 Betterment, based in New York, now has over $3 billion under management.
 The company uses software to automate several value-added tasks that brokers typically charge hefty fees to complete.

 Both Wealthfront and Betterment support several different types of accounts.
 Each supports traditional and Roth IRAs, trusts, and taxable accounts.
-In addition, Wealthfront also offers support for SEP IRAs and non-profit accounts.
+In addition, Wealthfront also offers support for SEP IRAs, 529 College Savings Plans, and non-profit accounts.
 Since I’m going to be rolling over my 401(k) into a traditional IRA, either of these companies would work for me.

 Wealthfront vs. Betterment: Features

 This table compares some of the most important features that Betterment and Wealthfront offer:

 Comparing the features offered by Wealthfront and Betterment, it’s easy to see that both companies provide many of the same benefits.
 However, a couple of things jump out at me:

 - With Wealthfront, I really like that the first $5,000 is managed without a fee if you sign up through a referral.
 Meanwhile, the $5,000 worth of free management for each additional referral is also appealing.